Berkeley-MDes/tdf-fa24-anoshrimp/README.md

 ### What I've done

-Documenting how I explored and learned about particle workbench and the photon2 board.
+Documenting how I explored and learned about particle workbench and the photon2 board through going through initial tutorials.

 1. I connected the board to my laptop and completed the setup on particle.io.
 By connecting my product to UCB's IOT and to my home wifi, I was able to configure the board.